This is part of a series of posts from my quest to run a half marathon in all 50 states. New Jersey was my 40th state.

 So what do you get for your registration money?
-This year anyway, the first 3000 registrants got a bright yellow wicking t-shirt in addition to the medal, water and aid stations every 1.75 miles, personalized bibs, and photos at the finish (although I didn’t hear about this until after the race so I didn’t get one).
+In 2017, the first 3000 registrants got a bright yellow wicking t-shirt in addition to the medal, water and aid stations every 1.75 miles, personalized bibs, and photos at the finish (although I didn’t hear about this until after the race so I didn’t get one).
 Food at the finish was bagels, bananas, cereal bars, and water (alas, no chocolate milk).

 The only thing I can say to explain my slow slog to the finish is the hills just were too much for me.
 Even though I did my long runs on a hilly route, and even had a breakthrough before the race, it wasn’t enough to prepare me for the hills of this race.
 My legs felt tired after the first two miles, and that was just when the hills were really getting going.
 I was doing great following the 2 hour pacer until the hills started getting intense, then the group got so far away from me I knew there was no way that was going to happen for me in this race.
 Usually I can make up some time in the last 5k of a half marathon, but by then I was so exhausted all I wanted to do was just to finish.